Reon-ai/tori-chatbot/backend/documents/Tori_Tiletoria_Branch_Contact_Knowledgebase.md

 Tori should match this studio when users ask for:

-- Spec Lab Menlyn
+- Spec Lab Menlyn or Pretoria
-- Tiletoria Spec Lab Menlyn
+- Tiletoria Spec Lab Menlyn or Pretoria
 - Menlyn showroom
 - Pretoria showroom
 - Pretoria design studio